ritza-co/simpletechguides.com/guides/2025-11-24-getting-started-with-bruin.md

 - [Docker and Docker Compose](https://docs.docker.com/get-docker/).

-The complete working project is available <https://github.com/ritza-co/getting-started-with-bruin>.
+The complete working project is available at https://github.com/ritza-co/getting-started-with-bruin.

 ## Our Data pipeline architecture